JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 Let’s first take a look at the endpoints in `mockApi.js`, note that when we fetch all the genres, we’re only fetching the genre ids and names, we omitted fetch the movies in the genres fetch.
 Now in order to display the movies in each genre, we’ll use the movies endpoint.

+You can grab the starter code from on [Github](https://github.com/pearlzhuzeng/resift-rentals-tutorial/tree/working/first-fetch-no-loader) or [Codesandbox](https://codesandbox.io/s/resift-rentals-tutorial-section1-finished-95182).

 ### 1. Define the Fetch Factory